-The Bayes normal classifier, sometimes referred to as the ML classifier, assumes that the classes are normally distributed.
+The Bayes normal classifier, sometimes referred to as the Maximum Likelihood (ML) classifier, assumes that the classes are normally distributed.
 Mean and covariance parameters are estimated for each class from the data, usually with the ML criterion.
 Bayes’ rule is then used to define the decision boundary.54

 The kNN classifier labels test objects by finding the mode of classes of the closest k training objects.28 Any distance metric can be used for finding neighbors, but the Euclidean distance measure is prevalent and was used in our study.
-This classifier is a useful benchmark as it almost always performs reasonably well, requires only one parameter and makes no assumptions about class distributions.29 It requires finding distances to the full training set, which can slow execution for large datasets.
+This classifier is a useful benchmark as it almost always performs reasonably well, requires only one parameter and is non-parametric.29 It requires finding distances to the full training set, which can slow execution for large datasets.

 User supplied tuning parameters for the classifiers were found with cross-validated grid searches.
 Table 5 details the parameter values selected for each classifier.
 Descriptions of the parameters can be found in the OpenCV documentation.55